 Silvio's vasectomy may have surprised me, but definitely in a pleasant way.
 Right now, I don't use hormonal birth control, which makes me anxious about dating people who can get me pregnant.
 Silvio's decision, and his openness about it, makes me hopeful our culture is evolving toward seeing pregnancy prevention as everyone's responsibility, not just a duty for half of us.

-But is this wishful thinking or is something truly shifting?
+Is this wishful thinking or is something truly shifting?

 The politics of birth control have been stuck at a gendered status quo for seemingly all of the last 60 years.
 Ever since the release of the pill, birth control has been portrayed by both supporters and opponents as a "female issue," with liberals championing women's bodily autonomy and conservatives panicking at the thought of promiscuous women.

-Thankfully, this may be slowly shifting.
-Los Angeles urologist Justin Houman, who performs about 150 to 200 vasectomies each year, says that "many" of his patients cite their partner's dissatisfaction with hormonal birth control options as a reason for pursuing the vasectomy.
+Justin Houman, M.D., a reproductive urologist and men's health specialist at Tower Urology in Los Angeles and the medical director for Bastion Health, an app-based telehealth platform for men, performs about 150 to 200 vasectomies each year and says that many of his patients cite their partner's dissatisfaction with hormonal birth control options as a reason for pursuing the vasectomy.

-A perspective like this could also help explain why vasectomy rates have plummeted in recent decades, even as abortion restrictions have proliferated.
-This discouraging statistic comes from a Stanford University study which found vasectomy rates for men ages 18 to 45 declined consistently between 2002 and 2017.
+A perspective like this could help explain why vasectomy rates have plummeted in recent decades, even as abortion restrictions have proliferated.
+This statistic comes from a Stanford University study that found vasectomy rates for men ages 18 to 45 declined consistently between 2002 and 2017.

-This is why more research and development of long-acting yet reversible methods of "male birth control" are so badly needed, even in the face of potential systemic obstacles such as funding and social norms.
+This is why more research and development of long-acting yet reversible methods of male birth control are so badly needed, even in the face of potential systemic obstacles such as funding and social norms.

-Other guys were offering to split the bill for the pill or pass satirical bills in government, such as Pennsylvania state Rep. Chris Rabb, D-Philadelphia, who announced his intention late in 2021 to require certain men to have vasectomies.
+Other guys were offering to split the bill for the pill or pass satirical bills in government, such as Pennsylvania state Representative Chris Rabb, D-Philadelphia, who announced his intention late in 2021 to require certain men to have vasectomies.